 If you are a member of the LGBTQ community, you have probably experienced some level of harassment and discrimination in your life, whether it be against your social, housing, or employment status.
 If you have been lucky enough to live in a welcoming area, you may have had a majority of good experiences.
 However, in many areas of the country, being gay, queer, transgender, or gender nonconforming means you are denied the basic rights afforded to your heterosexual peers.

 Many of these experiences happen at work, which may lead you to question your employment rights.
 According to Out & Equal Workplace Advocates, a nonprofit dedicated to LGBTQ workplace equality, “One out of every 25 complaints made about workplace discrimination comes from LGBTQ employees,” while 21 percent of LGBTQ employees report some form of workplace discrimination overall.
-Whether or not you are protected against LGBTQ employment discrimination depends on federal and state law—in fact, only 21 states and the Washington, D.C, currently have laws explicitly prohibiting discrimination based on sexual orientation and gender identity.
+However, as of Monday, June 11, 2020, things have changed for the better for the LGBTQ community.
+The Supreme Court delivered a historic victory.
+In a 6-3 ruling, federal law protects gay, lesbian, and transgender workers.

 Federal protection under Title VII

 Title VII of the Civil Rights Act of 1964 is one of the main federal protections for employees.
 This law, if you work for an employee with 15 or more employees, protects you from discrimination based on your sex, race, color, national origin, and religion.
 An employer cannot discriminate against you in terms of your compensation, job duties, benefits, and chances for training and promotions because of these factors.
 If they do, then you may have the right to file a claim with the Equal Employment Opportunity Commission (EEOC).

 The EEOC reads Title VII as protecting members of the LGBTQ community based on the prohibition against sex discrimination.